servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 ## Introduction
 The new public marketplace UI has been re-designed based on the Bootstrap framework version 4.3.1.
-The default stylesheet for the marketplace: “mp.css” is still used for the customization of the marketplace UI, but now there are two additional Template Stylesheets, located in the “customBootstrap” folder: 1) a custom Bootstrap stylesheet (which is a full compiled & customized Bootstrap version) with a dark navigation bar named: “darkCustom.css”, and 2) a dark footer stylesheet, named “darkFooter.css”.
+The default stylesheet for the marketplace: **“mp.css”** is still used for the customization of the marketplace UI, but now there are two additional Template Stylesheets, located in the “customBootstrap” folder: 1) a custom Bootstrap stylesheet (which is a full compiled & customized Bootstrap version) with a dark navigation bar named: **“darkCustom.css”**, and 2) a dark footer stylesheet, named **“darkFooter.css”**.
 The light versions of those stylesheets (named lightCustom.css, lightFooter.css) are also included in the branding package.

 ### Prerequisites: